Ops226/kx-packet-inspector/docs/README.md

 *   **[Methodologies](./methodologies/README.md):** Guides and playbooks for reverse engineering the game client.
 These documents provide the step-by-step processes used to discover the information in this repository.

-*   **[Raw Decompilations](./raw_decompilations/README.md):** Organized raw decompiled code snippets used as direct evidence for the architectural descriptions and packet analyses.
+*   **[Architectural Evidence](./architectural_evidence/README.md):** Organized raw decompiled code snippets used as direct evidence for the architectural descriptions and packet analyses.

 ## Getting Started & Common Workflows